 Don’t forget application management.

 To make sure all these happen, you will want some level of application management, whether that’s internal or through a managed service provider like Atlantic BT.
-Because you have a custom application your best bet in choosing a managed service provider will be a company that can both manage the hosting of your application and the ongoing application development and support.
+Because you have a custom application, your best bet in choosing a managed service provider will be a company that can both manage the hosting and the ongoing web application development and support.

 It’s very rare that you ever “finish” developing your application.
 Normally, you continue to evolve and improve your application over the course of the time it is in production.
 Choosing a managed service provider that has a continuous DevOps chain from development through hosting will ensure efficient, continuous operation.

 The costs of managed services around a custom application could range from 5%-20% depending on how well it was built originally and how many features and requests you want to continue to add as the application is used.

 Are the numbers starting to make sense?

 This web application development cost article will help guide you in the right direction for a ballpark estimate.
 More importantly, it tells you how to approach estimation in general for software development and lifecycle maintenance.

 Trying to figure it out on your own is time consuming and relatively imperfect if you don’t have the in-house skills and experience.
 We can help in a couple ways:

 - If you just want to chat — we’re always here and look forward to getting to know you and what you’re working on.
 We can probably give you a SWAG (scientific wild ass guess) in just a few minutes, but more likely we’ll recommend some kind of discovery to start nailing things down to plan the web application development.